ashermancinelli/ashermancinelli.github.io/src/csblog/compiler-flyover/Whos-It-For.md

 This is a relatively young field, and our educational materials have a long way to go.

 That being said, these concepts *do* build on lots of other concepts in software development.
+I try to link to good resources at the bottom of each post, and the [Where to Go From Here](Where-To-Go-From-Here.md) post has more suggested reading.